yikedabaicaimuuuu/Agentic-RAG-new/README.md

 | Semantic F1 Score          | DSPy-based semantic overlap with ground-truth     |
 | Context Precision / Recall | Relevance and completeness of retrieved passages  |

-Each test case is labeled as Pass if it satisfies a hybrid rule combining strict grounding and high semantic alignment.
+A test case is marked Pass if it satisfies the hybrid rule:

+(Faithfulness ≥ 0.7, Relevancy ≥ 0.7, Noise ≤ 0.4, Semantic F1 ≥ 0.7)
+OR

+(Semantic F1 ≥ 0.75 and Context Recall ≥ 0.7)

 ## 📈 Results
 The system achieved: